-If you have taken the course elsewhere or completed it online and only need to undertake the direct exam, please call our bookings team on 01248 673943 and we may be able to arrange for you to attend the evening examination only or find an alternative date.
+If you have taken the course elsewhere or completed it online and only need to undertake the direct exam, please call us on 0300 300 3112 and we may be able to arrange for you to attend the evening examination only or find an alternative date.

 Key learning points: basics of radio operation, frequencies, distress, urgency and medical assistance procedures, making ship to shore telephone calls, Digital Selective Calling, Global Maritime Distress Safety System.